tt6746690/misc_impl/gp/README.md

 - p(Z) as PPS/DPP ?
     - initialize with cluster center ?
     - want to re-initialize inducing variables if not used as evidence...
+    - probably can just impl this
+        - prior is inversely proportional to evidence ...
+        - resample inducing patches not used after training a few iterations
+        -
 - argument for using large weights of posterior mean as prototypes ?
     - decompose posterior process to 2 component
     - data component is deterministic function of inducing variables